ghapsara/guruhhapsara.dev/src/content/2021-06-19-nat-gateway/index.md

 The goal is having a public address which specifically represents gitlab runner pods on kubernetes clusters.
 A way to achieve that is to have a kind of agent which proxy egress internet requests and mask them with a public ip address.
 We can delegate a virtual machine acted as the agent.

 Before we create a vm, we need to reserve a public ip.
-We also need a private ip address because our route needs to know where the the vm is in the VPC network.
+We also need a private ip address because our route needs to know where the vm is in the VPC network.
 Here's how to reserve a private and public ip address using gcp compute address terraform module.

 ```bash
 resource "google_compute_address" "external" {